WICG/attribution-reporting-api/EVENT.md

 Note that the header can be present on redirect requests.

 Triggering attribution requires the `attribution-reporting` Permissions Policy to be enabled in the context the request is made.
-As described in [Publisher Controls for Attribution Source Declaration](#publisher-side-controls-for-attribution-source-declaration), this Permissions Policy will be enabled by default in the top-level context and in same-origin children, but disabled in cross-origin children.
+See [Publisher Controls for Attribution Source Declaration](#publisher-side-controls-for-attribution-source-declaration).

 Navigation sources may be attributed up to 3 times.
 Event sources may be attributed up to 1 time.